 Students must be officially admitted to a graduate program before enrolling in graduate courses.
 Manchester University reserves the right to cancel classes due to insufficient enrollment.
-Questions about classes and registration may be addressed to the Office of Academic and Student Affairs for Pharmacy Programs or the Registrar.
+Questions about classes and registration may be addressed to the Office of Academic Affairs - Fort Wayne or the Registrar.
 To qualify for financial aid for online courses, students must register for all course work within the semester before the beginning of the semester, regardless of when the course starts during the semester.